 The Pacific Alliance

 The Pacific Alliance was initiated in 2011 and formalised by a framework agreement in 2012.
 Its members – Mexico, Chile, Peru and Colombia – have outward-oriented trade liberalising policies.
 The Alliance aims to achieve the free movement of goods, services, capital and people among members.
-Australia became an observer in November 2012 and attended the May 2013 Summit held in Cali, Colombia, the June 2014 Summit in Punta Mita, Mexico, the June 2015 Summit in Paracas, Peru and the June 2016 Summit in Puerto Varas, Chile.
+Australia became an observer in November 2012 and attended the May 2013 Summit held in Cali, Colombia, the June 2014 Summit in Punta Mita, Mexico, the June 2015 Summit in Paracas, Peru and the June 2016 Summit in Puerto Varas, Chile, and the June 2017 Summit held in Cali, Colombia and the July 2018 Summit held in Puerto Vallarta, Mexico.

-The other observers are Argentina, Austria, Belgium, Canada, China, Costa Rica, Czech Republic, Denmark, Dominican Republic, Ecuador, Egypt, El Salvador, Finland, France, Georgia, Germany, Greece, Guatemala, Haiti, Honduras, Hungary, India, Indonesia, Israel, Italy, Japan, Morocco, Netherlands, New Zealand, Norway, Panama, Paraguay, Poland, Portugal, Romania, Singapore, Slovakia, South Korea, Spain, Sweden, Switzerland, Thailand, Trinidad and Tobago, Turkey, Ukraine, United Kingdom, United States and Uruguay.
+The 52 observers are Argentina, Austria, Belarus, Belgium, Canada, China, Costa Rica, Croatia, Czech Republic, Denmark, Dominican Republic, Ecuador, Egypt, El Salvador, Finland, France, Georgia, Germany, Greece, Guatemala, Haiti, Honduras, Hungary, India, Indonesia, Israel, Italy, Japan, Lithuania, Morocco, Netherlands, New Zealand, Norway, Panama, Paraguay, Poland, Portugal, Romania, Singapore, Serbia, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Thailand, Trinidad and Tobago, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States and Uruguay.

-Australia works with the Pacific Alliance in the areas of environment, engaging with the Asia-Pacific and in education and training.
-Australia attended the inaugural Pacific Alliance Education Forum in Lima, Peru, in May 2016 and supported a Pacific Alliance cooperation project – “TVET in Benchmarking for Transport and Logistics Sector”.
-Australia is also interested in engaging with the Alliance’s mining group.
+In June 2017, Australia launched free trade agreement negotiations with the Pacific Alliance, one of the first countries to do so.
+Australia also works with the Pacific Alliance in the areas of environment, engaging with the Asia-Pacific and in education and training.
+Australia attended the inaugural Pacific Alliance Education Forum in Lima, Peru, in May 2016 and supported a Pacific Alliance cooperation project – "TVET in Benchmarking for Transport and Logistics Sector".
+In July 2017, Australia also attended the inaugural Pacific Alliance Fisheries Network meeting in Lima.

 Mercosur is a trade bloc comprising Argentina, Brazil, Paraguay, Uruguay and Venezuela (currently suspended).
 Bolivia is going through the ratification process to become a full member.
 Chile, Colombia, Ecuador, Guyana, Peru and Suriname are Associate Members.
 Mexico is an observer.
 Mercosur was founded in 1991.
 Australia and New Zealand have a formal consultation mechanism – CER-Mercosur.
 The last CER-Mercosur consultations took place in May 2017.
 Since November 2014, Mercosur has been working on options for convergence with the Pacific Alliance.